SuperOfficeDocs/superoffice-docs/docs/onsite/compatibility/index.md

 We make the compatibility reports when other vendors release newer versions after our release.
 This is where you see if, for example, a new version of Internet Explorer is compatible with the current releases of SuperOffice.
 You can also check out the [system requirements][1].

+## MacOS Monterey

+![macos-monterey.jpg][img15]

+We have tested SuperOffice Web, Service and WebTools for Mac 11.5.7948 on MacOS Monterey.
+No issues were found during testing.
+The report was made on November 26th 2021.

+<a href="../../assets/downloads/compatibility/maclink---os-macosmonterey.xlsx" download>Click to download report</a>

+## Windows Server 2022

+![win-server-2022.jpg][img16]

+We have tested Windows Server 2022 with SuperOffice 10.0.2 Onsite.
+No issues found installing, login or working with SuperOffice.
+SuperOffice Web and Service were tested with Chrome and Edge browsers.
+The report was made on November 17th 2021.

+<a href="../../assets/downloads/compatibility/windows-server-2022.xlsx" download>Click to download report</a>

 ## Windows 11

 ![windows11.jpg][img14]